ddpolianskyi/telnyx-playwright/README.md

-# Automation testing of a Telnyx website with Playwright and Allure Reporter
+# Automation testing of the Telnyx website with Playwright and Allure Reporter

 ## Versions